Charles Tocci, Ed.D.

-Charles Tocci’s work explores the connections between American education and democracy in the past and in the present.
-Dr. Tocci’s work is a close analysis of the evolving implicit and explicit social education provided to American students over the past 150 years.
-He approaches this topic through curriculum studies, bridging academic research and professional practice by centering problems emerging from teaching and learning in their varying social contexts.
+My work examines the evolving implicit and explicit social education provided to American students over the past 150 years.
+I approach this topic through curriculum studies, bridging academic research and professional practice by centering problems emerging from teaching and learning in their varying social contexts.

-Dr. Tocci is the Assistant Professor of Social Studies Education at Loyola University Chicago.
-He is also a co-founder of the Big City Social Studies Group.
-Dr. Tocci began his career in education as a social studies teacher at South Shore Community Academy in Chicago.
-He earned his doctorate in Curriculum & Teaching from Teachers College, Columbia University, where he also worked as senior research associate at the National Center for Restructuring Education, Schools, & Teaching.
-Before joining Loyola, he was a member of the faculty at National Louis University.
+I began my career in education as a social studies teacher at South Shore Community Academy in Chicago.
+I earned a doctorate in Curriculum & Teaching from Teachers College, Columbia University, where I also worked as senior research associate at the National Center for Restructuring Education, Schools, & Teaching.
+Before joining Loyola, I was a member of the faculty at National Louis University.